Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US009/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Can a client send multiple time slots?
 >
-> **Answer:** Duration is estimated in days.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Answer:** Yes , the client can, as long as there is no overlap.

+> **Question:** Can the same client send multiple request to visit different properties?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Answer:** Yes , the client can, as long as the time slot and date do not coincide with other visits.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** .
+A list of available properties must be shown, sorted from the most recent entries to the oldest.
+* **AC2:** The message must also include the client's name, phone number, preferred date and time slot (from x hour to y hour) for the property visit.
+* **AC3:** A client may post multiple visit requests, but only if those do not overlap each other.
+* **AC4:** The client must receive a success message when the request is valid and registered in the system.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US 002 - To publish an announcement " since need to have the list of the properties.

 ### 1.5 Input and Output Data